 - You make arrangements to work from home a couple days a week.
 No problem.
 Adjust your election.

-- Your train is being serviced and you decide to take uberPool or Shared Rides.
+- Your train is being serviced and you decide to take Shared Rides.
 No problem.
 Adjust your election.

 - You take an extended vacation and your commuting needs are reduced.
 No problem.
 Adjust your election.

 - You realize you have built up a balance in your commuter benefits and have enough funds to pay expenses for the next year.
 No problem.
 Adjust your election to zero and spend down your balance.

 - You get a raise.
 You want to increase your HSA contributions.
 No problem.